jsndyks/-/xmas/2023/index.md

 ### Pic of The Month

 Each month we take a picture to see how the kids are growing up.
+A structured record of change, or not change as they get older!

 Alma and Nell are eleven this month, Fred and Brook are 18 in March.
+They all seem to be into it still.

 #### &raquo; ALMA